benspector3/pong-asd/README.md

 **Did you struggle finding the right position for the right paddle?
 Using JavaScript + jQuery will make this much easier!
 To the next TODO!**

-## TODO 3: Set the starting positions for the box and paddles with JavaScript and jQuery
+## TODO 3: Set the starting positions for the ball and paddles with JavaScript and jQuery

+One of the most common tasks in video game programming is positioning and re-positioning elements on the screen.
+On each frame, the ball will have to move and, if the players are pressing down any keys, the paddles will likely have to move as well.

+First, we'll need to select each of our DOM elements and save a reference to them in JavaScript - we'll be referencing them a lot!

+Then, we can write a helper function that can reposition _any_ DOM element using jQuery by modifying the `top` and `left` CSS properties.
+Rememember, `top` is equivalent to the y-coordinate and `left` is equivalent to the x-coordinate.
+By writing a helper function, we can reduce repetition and practice our skills of **Abstraction**!

+#### Step 1: Select DOM Elements

+In the INITIALIZATION section

+#### Step 2: Create the repositionElement helper function

+In the HELPER FUNCTIONS section

+#### Step 3: Set the starting positions

+At the bottom of the INITIALIZATION section